 Please understand that when a coach goes to a tournament they are doing this on their own time as a volunteer.
 We encourage our coaches to make it to many tournaments, however it's not always possible to guarantee we will have someone at every event.
 More importantly I want to underscore that having a coach at a tournament is not a given.
 In fact until the last couple decades it was never the case.

 Once upon a time back when our club was new I got caught up in this way of thinking.
 In fact my daughter went on to become a Triple Crown Junior National Champion but most of you never saw her.
 The reason, she got burnt out on judo.
 I was in many ways the one responsible for this development and promised myself to learn from my mistake.
 Today I see tournaments as part of the overall training in judo to develop both skill and confidence.
 Learning to face your fears, to stand up after a loss and keep trying is what's important.
 In judo we learn to appreciate the transcendence of victory and defeat.
-We understand the connection as summed up in this saying of Kyuzo Mifune, fall down 7 times and get up 8!
+We understand this connection as summed up in this Zen Proverb used often by one of Kano's top students, Kyuzo Mifune; fall down 7 times and get up 8!

 So if you want a place where they are obsessed with winning and coaches treat all players even the little kids like a Pop Warner Football Team, I can refer you to clubs like that.
-My good friend and mentor Sensei Hal Sharp calls dojos like this ego judo clubs.
-At Goltz Judo we focus (instead) on developing fine people who are the real champions in life and will hopefully will go forward to help to build a better community for all of us.
-This is what judo's founder Jigoro Kano had in mind, I'm sure of it...thanks.
+My late mentor and good friend Hal Sharp called dojos like this ego judo clubs.
+At Goltz Judo we focus (instead) on developing fine people who are the real champions in life and will hopefully go forward to help to build a better community for all of us.
+This is what judo's founder Jigoro Kano had in mind, I'm quite sure of it.

 There is no secret to judo.
 It is a wonderful and fun sport that requires hard work, dedication, passion and pride.
 It can be a very positive answer to parents reaching out for help as long each of us sets an example and adheres to the high fundamental personal values and standards of behavior of this tremendous Olympic Sport that is enjoyed by so many all over the world.
-The positive character traits learned in judo often translate into leadership as describe in my Judo & Leadership Growing Judo article.
-I also recommend the following books to further one's understanding of the philosophy of judo; Mind over Muscle by Naoki Murata, The Art of Peace by George Ohsawa, Judo Heart and Soul by Hayward Nishioka, Three Budo Masters & The Way of Judo by John Stevens, The Second Life of Judo by Alan Rafkind, Judo Memoirs of Jigoro Kano by Brian Watson, which all give terrific insights on the true meaning of judo.
+The positive character traits learned in judo translate directly into leadership as describe in my Judo & Leadership Growing Judo article.
+I also recommend the following books for a further understanding of the philosophy of judo; Mind over Muscle by Naoki Murata, The Art of Peace by George Ohsawa, Judo Heart and Soul by Hayward Nishioka, Three Budo Masters & The Way of Judo by John Stevens, The Second Life of Judo by Alan Rafkind, Judo Memoirs of Jigoro Kano by Brian Watson, which give deep insights on the meaning and the benefits of judo.